adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-When focus is set to the calendar, the user can then <kbd>tab</kbd> between the three calendar controls: the previous month button, the next month button and the currently selected date, which defaults to today.
+When focus is set to the calendar, the user can then <kbd>tab</kbd> between: the previous month button, the next month button and the currently selected date, which defaults to today.

 ```HTML
 <table role="grid">